Bridgeport Art Galleries, Museums, Supplies & More

 If the weather is nice go enjoy some great local art on a walking tour:

-Artwalk In Stamford is a beautiful evening of art receptions, live music, dance workshops, art demonstrations, and children’s art activities takes place.
-This free event will include over 100 artists, with the majority of the artwork on display available for purchase.
+Artwalk In Stamford is a beautiful evening where art receptions, live music, dance workshops, art demonstrations, and children’s art activities takes place.
+This free event will include over 100 artists with the majority of the artwork on display available for purchase.

 Sculptures & Statues